What Happens After Completion? Your Post-Conveyancing Guide for 2026

 What documents do you get after completion?

-After you have completed on the purchase of your house and your solicitor has registered the new ownership at the Land Registry, your solicitor sends you the following:
+After you have completed the purchase of your house and your solicitor has registered the new ownership at the Land Registry, your solicitor sends you the following:

 • Title deeds; OR

-• Title Information Document which is a snapshot of information the Land Registry holds about the property (previously called Official Copies); AND
+• Title Information Document, which is a snapshot of information the Land Registry holds about the property (previously called Official Copies); AND

 • Solicitor's Report on Title